 In the Bridge Street Neck neighborhood, median household income grew at a slightly higher percentage between 1990 and 2000.
 It is expected to be approximately the same or a little higher than the rest of Salem going forward.
 However, the mix of incomes is very close to the rest of Salem.
-This demographic information can be reviewed in greater detail in Table A1 located at the end of this section.
+This demographic information can be reviewed in greater detail in Table A1 located on the next page.